quang-do-se/aws-certs/devops/study-note.md

 #### IAM Roles

 For ECS, there are 2 roles we need to know about:
 - EC2 instance role (allows the ECS agent on EC2 instance to do calls againsts ECS service)
+  - This role is attached to EC2 instances.
 - Task role (for Docker containers to do its operations with AWS services such as pushing data to S3)
+- Service role (for auto scaling and load balancing)

+#### Scaling

+Scaling with ECS may be challenging since we need 2 autoscaling:
+- Service Autoscaling
+- EC2 Instance Autoscaling

+Using Fargate helps simplify autoscaling strategy.

+ECS Cluster Auto Scaling Deep Drive: https://www.youtube.com/watch?v=Fb1EwgfLbZA